Criminal Procedure Code 2010

 “police officer” has the meaning given by the Police Force Act 2004;

-(b)the Radio Division of the Singapore Police Force;
+“police station” means any local office of the Singapore Police Force;

 “Postal Authority”, “public parcel locker network operator” and “public postal licensee” have the meanings given by section 2(1) of the Postal Services Act 1999;